transloadit/php-sdk/README.md

 ### 1. Upload and resize an image from your server

-This example demonstrates how you can use the sdk to create an assembly on your server.
+This example demonstrates how you can use the SDK to create an assembly on your server.

-It takes a sample image file, uploads it to transloadit, and starts a resizing job on it.
+It takes a sample image file, uploads it to Transloadit, and starts a resizing job on it.

 ```php